 - When the pressure cooker finished let the pressure release naturally for 5 minutes.
-Then release any remaining pressure manually.
+Then do a quick release of the remaining pressure.

 - Take the potatoes off the trivet and put aside for a few minutes.
 Place the sausages on a serving platter.

-- Mix the cornstarch with 2 Tablespoons of cold water and stir it into the Instant Pot.
-Turn the Instant Pot on Saute and let it cook, stirring occasionally for 3 minutes to thicken the gravy.
+- Mix the cornstarch with 2 Tablespoons of cold water to form a cornstarch slurry.
+Stir it into the Instant Pot.
+Turn the Instant Pot on Saute mode and let it cook, stirring occasionally for 3 minutes to thicken the gravy.

 - Add the potatoes to a bowl along with the milk, butter, salt and pepper.
 Use a potato masher to mash the potatoes.